atsign-foundation/at_mono/diagrams/e2ee_share_alice_bob.md

 ```

 ## More detailed code paths / data flow
-Note: This is still simplified, just points you to the code implementation
+Note: This is still a bit simplified, but does enumerate the critical pieces of the code path and data flow

-**TODO**: Add all of the GitHub hyperlinks
+**TODO**: Add more hyperlinks to the code on GitHub
 **TODO**: Find a way to keep hyperlinks reasonably up to date given there will be code drift over time

 ```mermaid